Ugly git histories annoy the hell out of me!!!

 A clean history can mean different things depending on the workflow being used on a given project.
 Generally, a clean git history means that the branching paths are clear and understandable.
 I prefer a git history that results in pull requests ending up as merge commits and any other feature commits cleanly rebased onto a single feature branch.
 This results in a git history similar to the one shown in the image above.
 In that image it is very clear which commits are a part of the pull requests.
 I tend to stick to the following rules:

-1. Do your work on a local copy of your feature branch.
+- Do your work on a local copy of your feature branch.

 This allows you, as a developer, to interactively rebase commits.
-It's the opportunity to squash dev commits and reword commits to be more descriptive.
+It's the opportunity to squash dev commits and reword commits to be more descriptive. - Prefer rebasing as opposed to merge committing.

-This helps keep a singular and clear branching path for individual features.
+This helps keep a singular and clear branching path for individual features. - Be descriptive with your commit messages.

 Descriptive commit messages let us leverage Git for change logs and code recovery.
-If you are descriptive in your commit messages you can easily pipe out your log commands (including gg) to grep to find anything you need.
+If you are descriptive in your commit messages you can easily pipe out your log commands (includinggg

 Many Git workflows involve tagging.
 Make sure you follow your team's standards.
 In my day-to-day we use Jira to track our work items.
 Jira's integration with Git provides the ability to use tags in our commit messages to automate workflow and tie Git commits to our work items.